Pre-sectarian Buddhism: Scholarship and methodology

 This comparative study began in the 19th century, when Samuel Beal published comparative translations of the Pali Patimokkha and the Chinese Dharmaguptaka Pratimoksa (1859), showing they were virtually identical.
 He followed this up with comparisons between the Chinese sutras and the Pali suttas in 1882, accurately predicting that "when the Vinaya and Āgama collections are thoroughly examined, I can have little doubt we shall find most if not all the Pali Suttas in Chinese form."
 In the following decades various scholars continued to produce a series of comparative studies, such as Anesaki, Akanuma (who composed a complete catalogue of parallels), Yin Shun and Thich Minh Chau.
-These studies, as well as recent work by Analayo, Marcus Bingenheimer and Mun-keat Choong, have shown that the essential doctrinal content of the Pali Majjhima and Samyutta Nikayas and the Chinese Madhyama and Samyukta Agamas is mostly the same, (with, as Analayo notes, "occasional divergence in details").
+These studies, as well as recent work by Analayo, Marcus Bingenheimer and Mun-keat Choong, have shown that the essential doctrinal content of the Pali Majjhima and Samyutta Nikayas and the Chinese Madhyama and Samyukta Āgamas is mostly the same, (with, as Analayo notes, "occasional divergence in details").

 According to scholars such as Rupert Gethin and Peter Harvey, the oldest recorded teachings are contained in the first four Nikayas of the Sutta Pitaka and their various parallels in other languages, (Note: The Digha Nikaya, Majjhima Nikaya, Samyutta Nikaya and Anguttara Nikaya) together with the main body of monastic rules, which survive in the various versions of the Patimokkha.
 Scholars have also claimed that there is a core within this core, referring to some poems and phrases which seem to be the oldest parts of the Sutta Pitaka.
 (Note: Nakamura: "It has been made clear that some poem (Gāthā) portions and some phrases represent earlier layers [...]
 Based upon these portions of the scriptures we can construe aspects of original Buddhism [...]
 Buddhism as appears in earlier portions of the scriptures is fairly different from what is explained by many scholars as earlier Buddhism or primitive Buddhism.)

 The reliability of these sources, and the possibility to draw out a core of oldest teachings, is a matter of dispute.
 According to Tillman Vetter, the comparison of the oldest extant texts "does not just simply lead to the oldest nucleus of the doctrine."
 At best, it leads to: